The St David Awards are the national awards of Wales and are nominated for by the public.

 Innovation, Science and Technology: Intended for those who have developed techniques or solutions that meet new requirements and who have provided effective products, processes, services, technologies, or ideas that are available to society at large.

-International: This award recognises any individual or group from Wales who have made an outstanding contribution internationally.
-Those who have worked tirelessly to improve a community or communities outside of Wales.
+Humanitarian: This award recognises an individual or group from Wales who have made an outstanding contribution by improving the lives of others, either in Wales or internationally.

 Sport: For an individual, team or group in Wales who have achieved or helped achieve excellence in the field of sport on a national or international level.